Garden Waste (Green Bin)

-You have not subscribed to the garden waste collection service (after 26th June 2020);
+You have not subscribed to the garden waste collection service for the relevant scheme year;

-Your green bin does not display a valid permit sticker (after 26th June 2020);
+Your green bin does not display a valid permit sticker for the relevant scheme year;

 You are reporting a missed bin more than one working day after collection;